zubeax/wso2-secure-vault-configuration/README.md

 ## Getting Started

-Install the scripts and the prerequisite perl modules, the execute the script as
+Install the scripts and the prerequisite perl modules, then execute the script as

-    [axel@fc25 bin]$ ./wso2ciphertoolconfig.pl /opt/wso2/wso2am-1.10 /opt/wso2/wso2am-1.10/
+    [axel@fc25 bin]$ ./wso2ciphertoolconfig.pl -v /opt/wso2/wso2am-1.10

+Adapt the <carbonhome> location to your installation.

 Sample output